Music B.A.

 Major Qualification

-In order to qualify for the music major, students must successfully complete MUSC 30A with a grade of "C" or better.
+In order to qualify for the music major, students must successfully complete MUSC 14 or MUSC 30A (depending on major track) with a grade of "C" or better.
 A "Pass" grade is also acceptable since letter grades are not required for lower-division courses.
-Students in the Western Art Music concentration also need signature approval by the applied instrument instructor on the primary instrument authorization form.
+Students in the Western Music concentration also need signature approval by the applied instrument instructor on the primary instrument authorization form.

 Students approaching their major declaration deadline quarter (sixth quarter for four-year students, second quarter for transfer students), should reach out to the Music Department office as soon as possible to set up a declaration advising appointment.